 The device boasts Valencell’s latest PerformTek technology, which reads your heart rate through your skin with both green and yellow optical sensors.
 This combination ensures greater accuracy across all skin tones.

-Still boasting both Bluetooth Smart and ANT+ connectivity, RHYTHM24 brings a number of improvements over the original.
+Boasting the same Bluetooth Smart and ANT+ connectivity of its predecessor, RHYTHM24 brings a number of improvements.
 As its name implies, the gadget will now run a full day between charges, a significant boost to the 8 hours of its predecessor.
 Its also waterproof, has internal memory and comes with a number of sports modes.

 Wahoo TICKR X